Writing an Internship Essay in 8 Steps

 Although many internships require essay submissions, a lot of them may also want you to write an essay upon completing an internship.
 You may also be asked if this essay can be put up on the company blog to boost their profile and for PR purposes.
 If this is the case, you should strive to keep your essay about the positive qualities you gained from time as an intern, analyzing its effect on your personal life, career, academic aspects and skill sets.
 If this is the kind of essay you’ll be writing, you can read up about some of the information below to help you out, but most likely your line managers have specific ideas that they’d like you to convey.

-For internship application essays, there are many popular topics you may be asked to write about, some popular titles include:
+, there are many popular topics you may be asked to write about, some popular titles include:

 - Please discuss how your participation in our internship scheme will fit in with your academic and career goals.